Choose clothing and equipment carefully, and make sure you have adequate food

 One case of the rare but dangerous rodent-borne disease hantavirus pulmonary syndrome (HPS) has been reported on the A.T.
 In 1993, an A.T. thru-hiker contracted hantavirus as he hiked through Virginia.
 He became quite ill but did recover and completed his hike the next year; investigators were unable to pinpoint the exact location of infection.
 Precautionary measures for hikers: Air out a closed, mice-infested structure for an hour before occupying it.
 Avoid sleeping on mouse droppings (use a mat or tent) or handling mice.
 Treat your water, and wash hands.
 More information is available from the Centers for Disease Control and Prevention and the National Park Service Public Health Program.

 A few hikers have reported bites of recluse-type spiders that required them to leave the Trail and seek medical care.
 Spiders are not aggressive, but may bite when trapped or touched.
 Be careful around wood piles and other dark, dry places.
-Shake out footwear and clothing before putting them on.
+Inspect footwear and clothing for spiders and shake them out before putting them on, especially if left outside overnight.
 Wash any bites with soap and water.
 Symptoms of a recluse spider bite include redness, intense pain, and a blister at the bite site that becomes ulcerated.
 Some people develop a fever or rash.
-More information is available at http://www.cdc.gov/niosh/topics/spiders/
+Sometimes a MRSA infection may be mistaken for a poisonous spider bite.
+More information is available at www.cdc.gov/niosh/topics/spiders.

-Black bears live along many parts of the Trail and are particularly common in Georgia, the Shenandoah and Great Smoky Mountains national parks, and parts of Pennsylvania and New Jersey.
+Black bears live along many parts of the Trail and are particularly common in Georgia, the Great Smoky Mountains National Parks, Shenandoah National Park and other parts of Virginia, as well as Pennsylvania and New Jersey.
 While attacks on humans are rare, a startled bear may react aggressively.
 The best way to avoid an encounter while you are hiking is to make noise by whistling, talking, etc., to give the bear a chance to move away before you get close enough to make it feel threatened.
 If you encounter a bear and it does not move away, you should back off, speaking calmly and firmly, and avoid making eye contact.
 Do not run or "play dead" even if a bear makes a "bluff charge."
 The best defense against bears in camp is preparing and storing food properly:

 - Cook and eat your meals 200 feet away from your tent or shelter, so food odors do not linger.